software-mansion/protostar/website/docs/cairo-1/06-interacting-with-starknet/01-compiling.md

 `.compiled.class.hash` files contain compiled class hash of the built contract

+:::note
+If you need to print machine-readable output in JSON format, you should use `--json` flag.

 ## External libraries

 If you want to attach external libraries to the build, you can specify additional paths that will be searched for the cairo libraries (library is just a cairo [package](../02-understanding-cairo-packages.md)).
 To do that, you need to use the [`--linked-libraries`](../../cli-reference.md#linked-libraries-path) argument like this: